tprasadtp/protonvpn-docker/docs/faq.md

 Port forwarding is not supported directly, but the image includes tools required to setup via custom script(`socat` and `natpmpc` etc).
 It is being tracked via [#125](https://github.com/tprasadtp/protonvpn-docker/issues/125).
 It might be necessary to write your `service` loop which keeps port forwarding updated.
 Following commands can be used to setup VPN connection and check it regularly.

 - Connect to VPN server with kill-switch.
+Note that this does not use `--service` or `--container` flag, thus it **SHOULD NOT** be running in background as this command will return once connection is established.

     ```bash
     protonwire connect --ks